 There is a huge range of cleaning products available to you in the market.
 Many people tend to experiment with a few and end up destroying the surface.
 Therefore, you need to be very careful as you begin to use these products, and you must pay attention to the type of floorboard you have in your house.
 Most of the time, people get away with water only.
 However, there are instances when one wishes to deep clean the flooring.
 On such occasions, it would be wise to use some cleaning products.

 However, that does not mean you must pick up any floor cleaner that appears in front of you.
 There are a few things to consider when you are going to apply it to the wood.
 The first and foremost is that the pH of that cleaner has to be neutral.
 Certain floor washers are particularly made to cater to the needs of urethane finished floors.
 So, you must read the label before you buy it.
-All the items labeled safe to be used on hardwood does not necessarily yield good results.
+All the items labeled safe to be used on hardwood do not necessarily yield good results.

-Moreover, some people have varying finish of the wood.
+Moreover, some people have varying finishes of the wood.
 For instance, you may get a monocot, wax, or oil finishing.
 If this is the case, you have to put in more effort and avoid using excess water.
 Usually, you will receive some suggestions regarding cleaning products from manufacturers for cleaning such flooring.

-Some DIY geeks prefer making their own cleaners at home.
+Some DIY geeks prefer making their own DIY floor cleaners at home.
 So, they use dish soap and add a few drops to water to make their own hardwood floor cleaner.
 If you plan on doing this, you must not shy away from it.
 This makes an eco-friendly and effective washer that is a perfect alternative to the store-bought products.
 However, be careful with the cleaning.
 Use a clean damp mop and clear out any residual soap that may be left on the surface.

 Another noticeable aspect of cleaning wooden grounds is the use of water.
 As stated above, you should consider your finishing type before you start using any amount of water.
 Furthermore, one has to take care of the fact that the water used for cleaning should be distilled.
 If you end up using the hard water that comes from wells or the chlorinated city water, you will have problems.
 Even the tap water that you may treat with softeners can damage your wood.